Using a Gun Trust to Pass on Firearms

 NFA weapons must have a serial number and be registered with the federal Bureau of Alcohol, Tobacco, Firearms and Explosives, commonly called the ATF or BATF.
 (If such a weapon isn’t already registered, you cannot register it; it is illegal to own.)
 They can be possessed and used only by the registered owner.
 To transfer a registered firearm, the owner must get ATF approval and pay a $200 tax ($5 for some items).

 Other federal laws also affect NFA weapons.
 For example, since 1986 it has been illegal to manufacture machine guns, and only those manufactured before that date may be legally purchased.
 (Firearm Owners Protection Act.)
 State laws may further restrict NFA firearms as well.
-For example, California outlaws silencers, machine guns, and automatic weapons or short-barreled shotguns, and other especially destructive or dangerous weapons.

 Benefits of a Gun Trust